 RACE approved CE Hours: 19.5

-Course Description: This totally revamped arthroscopic surgery course includes a renewed format including 4 laboratories to give optimal practical information on how to do advanced arthroscopy and with particular emphasis on approaches for internal fixation of fracturs of the carpus and fetlock, new arthroscopic techniques in the femoropatellar and femorotibial joints, advanced arthroscopic surgery of the hock and important tenoscopic surgical techniques for bursoscopy.
+This totally revamped arthroscopic surgery course includes a renewed format including 4 laboratories to give optimal practical information on how to do advanced arthroscopy and with particular emphasis on approaches for internal fixation of fractures of the carpus and fetlock, new arthroscopic techniques in the femoropatellar and femorotibial joints, advanced arthroscopic surgery of the hock and important tenoscopic surgical techniques for bursoscopy.
 There will be lots of hands-on instruction with plenty of top-level instructors to help as the key issues.
 The course is headed by the authors of the fourth edition and upcoming fifth edition of Diagnostic and Surgical Arthroscopy in the Horse by Dr.’s McIlwraith, Nixon, and Wright together with exceptional expertise from Dr.’s Frisbie, Kawcak and Goodrich at CSU.

 12:15 – 1:00 pm – Lunch and Welcome